 The existing 7:1 Harken system has served the class well for over 30 years.
 Production of these blocks has been discontinued.
 Harken have now been producing the carbo ratchet range for some years now, after trialling an 8:1 system and a 9:1 system a decision has been made to adopt the 9:1 system which offers a much smoother and more efficient sheeting action with smaller diameter sheaves and less weight than the original block system.

 The recommended maximum purchase allowable has been set at 9:1, blocks manufactured by Harken, part numbers 2638, 2141, 2631.

 A past rule amendment allowed the owner the option of how they wished to attach their mainsheet to the boom, this still applies.
 Methods can include rope or webbing strops, quick release shackles.
 The requirement of a stainless steel attachment strap has been dropped.

-The stock supply of the original rectangular boom section dried up last season.
+The stock supply of the original rectangular boom section dried up several years ago.
 It is no longer economical to purchase a stock of new extrusion from the boom section manufacturers.